SOIL: Notes Towards the Theory and Practice of Nurture Capital

 Chuck Collins, Program Director, Institute for Policy Studies

 Tasch has penned a spectacularly original and entertaining book that connects the dots, keeps you smiling, and lifts up the best of regenerative agriculture, nurture capital, and community resilience.
 From this imaginative platform springs the new story, the new mythology required to sustain our beings.

-This is Walden for the 21st century.
 Hands-on-hope, immensely uplifting, full of provocative poetry and enlightening prose.
-The more we start walking this path, the more we start solving the crises of climate, agriculture and finance—crises that seemed mindbogglingly unsolvable before you read SOIL: Notes Towards the Theory and Practice of Nurture Capital.
+The more we start walking this path, the more we start solving the crises of climate, agriculture and finance—crises that seemed mindbogglingly unsolvable before you read this book.